How to Publish a FHIR Implementation Guide

 • No history page is generated, and any links to "directory of published versions" are broken

-• No registration of IG and IG package with FHIR tooling feeds
+• No registration of the IG and IG package with FHIR tooling feeds

 Although uploading to your own web server won't be subject to unplanned removal of IG versions, it offers few other benefits compared to use of the auto-build.

-Note that the IG Publisher publication process described in this IG can reference a directly uploaded continuous integration builds as part of the history of published versions, and in the registry feeds.
+Note that the IG Publisher publication process described in this IG can reference continuous integration builds uploaded to your website as part of the history of published versions, and in the registry feeds.

 Publication using Simplifier